PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-2-beta1.md

     - [#40739](https://github.com/PrestaShop/PrestaShop/pull/40739): Nightly : Clean the workflow (by [@Progi1984](https://github.com/Progi1984))
     - [#40584](https://github.com/PrestaShop/PrestaShop/pull/40584): Functional tests : Add UI tests to check multicarrier on FO (Hummingbird & classic) (by [@nesrineabdmouleh](https://github.com/nesrineabdmouleh))
     - [#37161](https://github.com/PrestaShop/PrestaShop/pull/37161): Functional tests - Migrate link list pages to ui-testing-library and refacto CRUD linkList (by [@nesrineabdmouleh](https://github.com/nesrineabdmouleh))

+## Adapt your solutions to PrestaShop 9.2

+If you develop modules, themes, or custom integrations for PrestaShop, we recommend reviewing the notable changes introduced in this version.
+The documentation covers breaking changes, deprecated components, and updated best practices that may affect your solutions.
+Testing against this beta now is the best way to be ready for the stable release.

+{{< cta "https://devdocs.prestashop-project.org/9/modules/core-updates/9.2/" >}}Review notable changes in PrestaShop 9.2{{< /cta >}}

 ## How to test PrestaShop 9.2